 Credo Reference - Start your research by reading background information on a topic such as "global warming" or "DNA" from one of Credo's topic pages.
-Following a topic page, you will see reference articles and links to books in the online catalog, as well as journal articles in databases.
+Following a topic page, you will see reference articles and links to books in the NOBLE catalog, as well as journal articles in databases.
 If your search does not bring up a topic page, you will see relevant reference articles and links to journal articles in databases.
 Credo is a good tool for narrowing your topic and finding relevant sources.

 Find books and other materials